nj-twice/pixanim/README.md

 ## What are these numbers?

-`x` represents the row in the final spritesheet, that is, an animation and `y` represents the column, that is, an individual frame of an animation.
+`x` represents the row in the final sprite sheet, that is, an animation and `y` represents the column, that is, an individual frame of an animation.

 # Compiling